Erskineville Kings: Production

-The film was shot in the streets of Newtown, Millers Point, New South Wales, and Chippendale, New South Wales, including inside Bob Gould's bookshop in Newtown and the Hollywood Hotel in Surry Hills.
+The film was shot in the streets of Newtown, Millers Point, and Chippendale, New South Wales, including inside Bob Gould's bookshop in Newtown and the Hollywood Hotel in Surry Hills.
 The title of the movie refers to the King's Hotel, a fictional hotel in which most of the movie takes place.

 Box office

 Erskineville Kings grossed $183,691 at the box office in Australia.

+Home entertainment

+The film has been released on DVD by Umbrella Entertainment.